 Any required fixes will trigger re-delivery to Backlot.
 If after the Fix Notes process there are any issues that are marked Production Will Fix, the request state will move to QC Failed and the delivery request will move to Redelivery Requested.

 All parties needing access to the QC report must be assigned the appropriate roles in the Netflix internal tool “Starship”.
-They should be assigned the Asset QC Production Admin role by either a Netflix Post Manager, Post Coordinator or Master QC Specialist.
+They should be assigned the Asset QC Production Admin role by either a Netflix Post Manager, Post Coordinator or Asset Specialist.

 The specific errors or issues that should be QC’d for are outlined in our Branded Content QC Glossary and must be noted individually, every time they appear, in our Asset QC tool.